 Do any of these experiences resonate with you?

+You are not alone!
 I’ve encountered all of these situations.
 I have been known to respond almost immediately to a text, email, call, post, or comment.
 In fact, if I don’t respond within an hour, people get suspicious and are ready to send out the search team.

 I started to think about how technology can make us unendingly available and the impact devices can have on mental health.
 Recent findings suggest a correlation between smartphones and teen depression and how cell phones are affecting communication.